dantrick01/Git/README.md

-# Git
+# GitHub
-Learning How to Use Git
+Learning How to Use GitHub